 So that is an imputation on sensorial parts.
 And then there are collection syntheses that are an imputation on temporal parts.
 For instance, the example of the movie “Star Wars.”
 As a whole, the movie "Star Wars" is an imputation on different parts, little different scenes, different moments that extend over time.
 So this is a synthesis of the whole thing.
 What kind?
 A collection type of synthesis.
 So you can see in this case, “category,” “universal,” “generality” – what word are you going to use for it?

 That is one type of synthesis with regard to objects.
 Then we have a “kind synthesis” (rigs-spyi).
 What type of synthesis is it?
 It is a synthesis concerning “what type of thing” things are.
-It’s a kind – what kind of thing is this?
 Like for instance, cat or dog.
 What kind of thing is this?
 This is a “cat.”
 This is a “dog.”
-That is a synthesis of many different kinds of dogs.
-Or the kind synthesis “dog.”
+That is a kind synthesis of many different kinds of dogs.
+There is also the kind synthesis “animal,” which extends over both cats and dogs.

 And then we have an “object synthesis” (don-spyi).
 These are conceptual categories.
 Here is where the word “categories” works.
-It is a conceptual category of commonsense objects ('jig-rten-la grags-pa).
-Commonsense objects – things that we experience all day long.
-Ordinary commonsense objects used when thinking of, verbalizing, imagining, or remembering commonsense objects.
-So this is when we are thinking about it, the category – I’m thinking about a “dog.”
+It is a conceptual category in which we fit commonsense objects ('jig-rten-la grags-pa) when we think of, verbalize, imagine, or remember a commonsense object.

 Objective and Metaphysical Entities